Thursday, August 8, 2024

 Remember, anytime you eat 'Organic", you are ingesting healthy nutrients instead of a few nutrients and lots of pesticides, herbicides, etc.

-Also, note that GMO foods are so radically adulterated, you have no idea what you are truly eating; even though it may taste and look good.
+Also, note that GMO foods are so radically adulterated, that you have no idea what you are truly eating; even though it may taste and look good.

 Following are a couple of good books that you may like to read for more information on incorporating High-Quality Fiber into your life and a few Organic Psyllium Husks Products to browse through.